BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Each year we produce Annual Performance Spotlights which summarise how we have performed in achieving our Connect Outcomes.
 To complement these, we have created a suite of individual Public Performance Reports which focus on key areas of council business.
 This report outlines performance in relation to our planning and building standards services and how these link with the priorities and outcomes in Connect.

 The future development of the South Lanarkshire area is a key responsibility for the council.
 We ensure that development takes place in the right place, at the appropriate time, in a sustainable way and in the best interest of the public.
-Planning and Building Standards achieves this by preparing and monitoring development plans, considering planning applications and enforcing planning legislation.
-The health, safety and welfare of people in and around these new or existing developments is also vital and this is secured through the assessment of building warrants and certificates of completion in relation to the construction and demolition of buildings and dealing with dangerous structures.
+Planning and Building Standards achieves this by preparing and monitoring development plans, considering planning and building warrant applications and where appropriate enforcing the relevant legislation.

 Supply of available land for housing Target 5 years